handsontable/handsontable/docs/content/guides/internationalization/language.md

 ## Language file

-It's really important for us, that the community is a important part of the growth of our library.
+Community has always played an important role in Handsontable's development.
 We encourage you to create and share your translations!

 Additional languages files should be placed in the `src/i18n/languages` folder of the Handsontable repository with name corresponding to the chosen language code (described below, for example: `es-VE.js`).
 You can incorporate your translations to the Handsontable library by sending us a [pull request](@/guides/tools-and-building/custom-builds.md).
 It's important, that your changes are not made to the `/languages` and `/dist/languages` directories!
 Our release master will generate files which will be placed there in the building process.
 After that, you will be able to use the languages in `Handsontable`.